zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## What is the storage capacity range of a system disk? {#section_nx3_xqr_fhb .section}

 The capacity of a system disk varies depending on the operating system.
-For more information, see [Disk resizing overview](intl.en-US/Block Storage/Block storage/Resize cloud disks/Disk resizing overview.md#).
+For more information, see [Overview](reseller.en-US/Block Storage/Block storage/Resize cloud disks/Overview.md#).

 ## I downgraded the configuration of a Subscription instance during its renewal.
 Can I specify a new system disk capacity after the renewal is completed? {#section_k1m_xqr_fhb .section}